 The psychedelic Planet Caravan follows, on which Ozzy Osbourne used a Leslie speaker to achieve the vocal effects, the track later being covered by Pantera for their 1994 album Far Beyond Driven.

 Iron Man, the second Sabbath single in the US, was originally entitled Iron Bloke.
-Upon hearing the main guitar riff for the first time, Osbourne remarked that it sounded ‘like a big iron bloke walking about’, possibly inspiring the lyrics, by Butler, who wrote the story of a man who time travels into the future, and sees the apocalypse.
+Upon hearing the main guitar riff for the first time, Osbourne remarked that it sounded ‘like a big iron bloke walking about’, possibly inspiring the lyrics, by Butler, who wrote the story of a man who time travels into the future and sees the apocalypse.
 In the process of returning to the present, he is turned into steel by a magnetic field.
-He is rendered mute, unable verbally to warn people of his time of the impending destruction, his attempts to communicate ignored and mocked.
+He is rendered mute, unable verbally to warn people of his time of the impending destruction, and his attempts to communicate ignored and mocked.
 This makes Iron Man angry enough to have his revenge on mankind, causing the destruction seen in his vision.

 Iron Man’s lasting appeal is shown by the fact that, in 2000, almost 30 years after the original studio version was released, a live version of the song won the Grammy Award for Best Metal Performance.
 In the film School Of Rock, the first riff that Jack Black teaches the guitarist in the band is from Iron Man – credit indeed.

 Electric Funeral deals with nuclear war and its aftermath.
 The song lyrics describe a nightmarish post-apocalyptic wasteland of irradiated, sub-human mutants living in a miserable, synthetic garden in constant and utter terror of nuclear fallout; a fact complemented by an eerie main riff.
 Iommi stated, ‘When we recorded Electric Funeral… Bill would play it differently every bloody time.
-He didn’t know how many times to come in, and at certain parts he plays three instead of four.
+He didn’t know how many times to come in, and at certain parts, he plays three instead of four.
 (In the studio) we kept the three, and to this day we still play it that way.’

 When the Paranoid album was released, in September 1970, metal was still in its infancy.
 At less than three minutes long, the title track, with its dirge-like guitar and bad-acid-trip lyrics, was a revelation, Bill Ward’s punchy 4/4 drumming coupled with the prominent bass attack of Geezer Butler making Paranoid a real contrast to the lyrical doom, gloom and isolation so often vented by Ozzy.